One-Month Research Awards

 Recipients are expected to make significant progress in a research project that leads to publication (either an article or part of a larger work); or achieves some other form of professional enhancement that has been described in the application.
 Reports on the results of the work accomplished during the tenure of the award will be submitted upon completion of the term.
 Resulting publications should acknowledge Dumbarton Oaks and be brought to our attention.

 Applicants who live 75 or more miles from Washington, D.C., will receive preference.
 Individuals currently affiliated with Dumbarton Oaks are not eligible for the award.
 Recipients may not combine (or take in immediate succession) these awards with summer or academic year fellowships at Dumbarton Oaks.
-Successful applicants are requested to wait three years before making another application for an award.
+Successful applicants are requested to wait two years before making another application for an award.
 Applicants must hold a doctorate or appropriate final degree at the time of application.
 The award period is four consecutive weeks.

 Awards are distributed either by stipend check or in the form of a travel reimbursement (upon submission of receipts), neither to exceed $3,000 (USD).
 U.S. citizens must provide a copy of an original Social Security card for the disbursement.
 For non-U.S. citizens, a U.S. Social Security number or an International Taxpayer Identification Number (ITIN) must be obtained in advance of stipend disbursement if that option is selected.
 Please see more information about ITIN application.